superwerker/superwerker/README.md

 - Notification centre: aggregates notifications from several services in a single place
 - Gradual roll-out: features can be enabled/disabled individually
 - Living quickstart dashboard with status overview (which features are active?) and actionable links to e.g. the notification center, or your security findings
+- A solution to deploy additional software and/or configurations to managed accounts

 ## Help & Feedback